UPDATE 1-General Mills profit beats estimates as cost cuts pay off

 (Adds details)

-June 28 Cheerios cereal maker General Mills Inc reported a better-than-expected quarterly profit as the company cut back on promotions and kept a tight lid on costs.
+June 28 (Reuters) - Cheerios cereal maker General Mills Inc reported a better-than-expected quarterly profit as the company cut back on promotions and kept a tight lid on costs.

 General Mills and other U.S. packaged food makers such as Conagra Brands Inc and Kellogg Co have focused on reining in costs to counter soft demand due to a shift among consumers to fresh foods and products seen as healthier.